brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 I would say that the async pipe, subscribes to the observable, also unsubscribes from the observable when the component gets destroyed and I would talk about how it runs a `markForCheck()` as well.

-I would say I consider using the `async` pipe as a best practice because it does a lot of management for us.
+I would say I consider using the `async` pipe as a best practice because it does a lot of management for us (subscribing, unsubscribing, mark for check).
 Maybe I would even talk about the `*ngIf=foo$|async as foo` syntax where we can keep the value of the observable inside the template and share it like that.
+I could mention that it can be dangerous if foo has a falsy value.

 ### <blockquote>6: Tell me about RxJS in Angular, what reactive api's are there?</blockquote>